'Keeving' is a way of making the

 In traditional keeving, the PME did not work well in acidic (low pH fruit) and hence bittersweets were the fruit of choice; bittersharps like Kingston Black would not generally keeve.
 This was obviously something of a drawback since it left the fermentation poorly protected against microbial infection at such a high pH.
 Fortunately, conventional wisdom has now been turned on its head with the new enzymes which are active at much lower pH, and I and other craft cidermakers have carried out successful keeves with blended juices including bittersharps down to pH 3.6 and even below.
 This is a considerable advance and allows keeving to be much more widely practiced for well balanced juice blends, which was frankly tricky before.

 It will be noted that a wild yeast fermentation is required and that little sulphite is used (in the traditional scheme, the barrels were pre-sulphured).
 Cultured yeasts obviously cannot be used here since they are far too vigorous, indeed it is interesting that the French industry is still very keen on slow mixed microflora fermentations.
 On the other hand, incipient fermentation is required to start within a few days since the cap must be buoyed up by trapped gas bubbles.
-In practice I have found that by applying sulphite at half the recommended level for the pH (see table), sufficient wild yeast growth occurs to raise the cap in a reasonable time (about a week).
-In the absence of sulphite, there is a real danger of mould growth taking over as the cap forms.
+In practice I have found that by applying sulphite at one- half or one-quarter the recommended level for the pH (see table), sufficient wild yeast growth occurs to raise the cap in a reasonable time (about a week).
+But there is also a case to be made for no addition at all before keeving.
+This is to encourage the apiculate yeasts to get going quickly to raise the cap.
+You can then add a half dose of sulphite after the juice is removed from the cap.

 Once the fermentation is